College Football vs. NFL: Four Differences for Bettors

 College Football Is Much More Volatile

-NFL players are professional athletes.
-Regardless of their talents, college football players are 18 to 22-year-old university students who have significant distractions and are more likely to be affected by their emotions.
+NFL players are professional athletes, and most of them have years of experience playing in emotionally charged, high pressure situations.
+Regardless of their talents and athleticism, college football players are 18 to 22-year-old college students who have significant distractions off the field and are more likely to be affected by their emotions.

 Just because a college team was excellent last week doesn’t mean they won’t fumble the ball 93 yards this week.
 The best teams in college football control this volatility, but even they aren’t immune.
 You are going to see things that just don’t happen in professional sports.